walmart exchange policy

 Refunds hit your original method in up to 10 business days if no exact swap works

-Before going through the exchange process, it is worth checking if your item is still covered under a warranty or protection plan.
-This matters because a warranty claim and an exchange are two different things, and one might work better for you depending on the situation.
+Before you start an exchange, check whether the item is still under a warranty or protection plan.
+A warranty claim and an exchange are two different routes, and one may serve you better.

-For example, if you bought a laptop and the screen stopped working after 4 months, you are past the 30-day exchange window.
+Say you bought a laptop and the screen failed after four months.
+You are past the 30-day exchange window.

-But if you purchased a Walmart protection plan through Allstate, that same screen failure could still be covered for repairs or a replacement at no extra cost.
-You would not need to exchange anything at all.
+But if you bought a Walmart protection plan through Allstate, that same screen failure could still be covered for repair or replacement at no extra cost.
+No exchange needed.

 Benefits